yiranran/Audio-driven-TalkingFace-HeadPose/readme.md

 # Audio-driven Talking Face Video Generation with Learning-based Personalized Head Pose

-We provide PyTorch implementations for our arxiv paper "Audio-driven Talking Face Video Generation with Learning-based Personalized Head Pose"(http://arxiv.org/abs/2002.10137).
+We provide PyTorch implementations for our arxiv paper "Audio-driven Talking Face Video Generation with Learning-based Personalized Head Pose"(http://arxiv.org/abs/2002.10137), and our IEEE TMM paper "Predicting Personalized Head Movement From Short Video and Speech Signal" (https://ieeexplore.ieee.org/document/9894719).

 Note that this code is protected under patent.
 It is for research purposes only at your university (research institution) only.
 If you are interested in business purposes/for-profit use, please contact Prof.Liu (the corresponding author, email: liuyongjin@tsinghua.edu.cn).